imagineLife/big-site/content/febs/setup-src.md

 order: 3
 ---

-## A Gap
+## A Goal and A Strategy

-I know which dependencies to use for a frontend boilerplate, but I'm not sure how to setup initial files to work with.
+_I know which dependencies to use for a frontend boilerplate, but I'm not sure how to setup initial files to work with._

-## A Hope

-As a developer I'd like to setup the Contents of a 'Source' Directory, including html, js and scss files.
+_As a developer I'd like to setup the Contents of a 'Source' Directory, including html, js and scss files._

-## A Practice

-Here, the beginnings of the application codebase wil be setup,
+Here, the beginnings of the application codebase wil be setup, including a root `html` file, a `js` file and an `scss` file.

 ### Create A Directory